embEDUx/documentation/src/background/design/buildserver.md

     * Toolchain
     * Compiler flags
     * Base system archive

+#### Container Management Setup steps
+Managing containers includes more than starting and stopping them.
+The setuproutine needs to assemble the content from scratch.
+This requires an image which the container setup process will be based on.
+The container management includes roughly the following steps.
+They will be specified in more detail in the evaluation step, when the container utility has been chosen.

+* Prepare Container Images
+* Build Containers according to Buildjob specifications

 ## Linux-Containers Utility Candidates
 There is still the choice to make which utility should be used in order to